NuGet/NuGetDocs/site/Docs/Reference/Command-Line-Reference.markdown

 Mirrors a package and its dependencies from the specified source repositories to the target repository.

+### Mirror Command Setup

+To enable this command:

+1. Navigate to the NuGet TeamCity [Build Server](http://build.nuget.org/)
+1. Click the [Log in as a guest](http://build.nuget.org/guestLogin.html?guest=1) link at the bottom of the login screen
+1. Navigate to the _Client_ -> _NuGet for Visual Studio_ -> _NuGet for Visual Studio 2013_ build and browse the build artifacts
+	- click the _Artifacts_ link; or
+	- pull down the arrow beside the _Artifacts_ link
-Note: to enable this command, navigate to [http://build.nuget.org/](http://build.nuget.org/) (there's a Guest log in option), copy NuGet.ServerExtensions.dll from Artifacts,CommandLine.ServerExtensions to your local disk in the same directory as NuGet.exe.
+1. Download `NuGet.ServerExtensions.dll` to your local disk and save to the same directory as `NuGet.exe`.

 ### Mirror Command Usage
     nuget mirror packageId|pathToPackagesConfig listUrlTarget publishUrlTarget [options]